besh27/t3-game/README.md

 # t3-game
-A tic-tac-toe game build with redux and react
+A tic-tac-toe game build with react.js